Income statement is a common term, but are you aware of everything it comprises?

-To calculate the income statement, you start by looking at the sales that have been made for that period, then subtract—in a series of stages—the costs and expenses of running the organization, beginning with the costs most closely associated with the sales.
+To calculate the income statement, you start by looking at the sales made for that period.
+Then you subtract the costs and expenses of running the organization in a series of stages, beginning with the costs most closely associated with the sales.

-Your top line reflects your sales, and your bottom line is however much money you have left after everything else has been taken into account.
-The income statement displays both of those numbers, as well as all the subtotals in between.
+Your top line reflects your sales, and your bottom line is how much money you have left after everything else has been taken into account.
+The income statement displays both those values and all the subtotals in between.

-At the very top of the income statement is the amount of money you make from sales.
+At the very top of the income statement is the amount you make from sales.
 Hopefully, it’s a nice hefty number, but don’t fixate on it: we’re about to cut it down.

 The first subtraction you make from that number is the cost of sales.
 The cost of sales is whatever expense increases every time you make an additional sale.
 For example, if you sell another hamburger, you are using up another bun and patty.

 Your first subtotal is called your contribution margin.

 Next, you look at all the other expenses associated with the site where the activity happens.
 These could be factory- or restaurant-specific or more general costs such as electricity, water, and the depreciation of assets.
 Also, include any other site overheads at this stage.

 Subtract from the previous subtotal.
 The new number is your gross margin.

 The next subtraction involves the administrative expenses and all other expenses of running a business, including R&D and salaries.